nallen05/shieldwall/SHORT-README.txt

 # 2. SHIELD ((describe &key test expect-error-p setup skip) expect try)
   describe: Description of the test
-  :test: Custom comparison function (default: EQL)
+  :test: Custom comparison function (default: EQUAL)
   :expect-error-p: Expect an error of type expect if true
   :setup: A function taking a thunk (function to run the test) for setup/teardown
   :skip: If true, the test is skipped